We need to purchase a wastewater treatment system, but aren’t all treatment plants the same?

 We were told that MBRs typically have higher operating costs than other plants.
-Is
+Is that true?

 Typically, when people speak of high operating costs, they are referring to one of two areas, electrical consumption or ancillary processes.
 While capital costs are always a consideration when choosing the right equipment, reUse strives to utilize the most efficient components available in all of our systems.

 As for ancillary processes, reUse utilizes the most advanced membranes available, meaning fewer processes and lower operating costs versus our competitors.
 Just ask for details!

 What if we have an existing system, but need to expand?
 What are our options?